alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 Will our intrepid betters see all of their efforts blow up in a puff of air as their galactic credits run out to run the simulation any further?

+It is a sad fact of Nature that

 Again, since we are just entertaining wild speculations, we can imagine the situation we prefer.
-But simulations are not cheap:
+But simulations are not cheap: in the current state of our technology we can hardly simulat even

+### Quantum Computing

+By now at least half of my remaining readership is probably screaming at the top of their lungs:

+> But it's a **quantum computer**!

 ### Enter The Matrix

-If it's impossible to simulate a complete working Universe, is it possible that we live in a Matrix-like simulation?
+If it's impossible to simulate a complete working universe, is it possible that we live in a Matrix-like simulation?
 In the 1999 film
 [The Matrix](https://en.wikipedia.org/wiki/The_Matrix)